lapislui/Office_work/README.md

     #!/bin/bash
     echo this is sample script

 This sets shell to interept with

+    nano 1.sh
+    sh 1.sh

+Saving shell script  and running it